SavannaPisc/MobileArchitecturalDecisions/Selection of the techniques used to enhance app compatibility and minimize data usage.md

 In each ADR file, write these sections: -->
 # Scenario 2

-# Decision Title: Selection of offline capabilities and data synchronization mechanisms
+# Decision Title: Selection of Techniques to Enhance App Compatibility and Minimize Data Usage

 ## Status